nestjs/docs.nestjs.com/content/components.md

 }
 ```

-The `CatsService` is injected through the class constructor.
-Don't be afraid of the `private readonly` shortened syntax.
-It means that we've created and initialized the `catsService` member immediately in the same location.
+The `CatsService` is **injected** through the class constructor.
+Notice the use of the `private readonly` syntax.
+This shorthand allows us to both declare and initialize the `catsService` member immediately in the same location.

 #### Dependency injection

 Nest is built around the strong design pattern commonly known as **Dependency injection**.
-We recommend to read a great article about this concept in the official [Angular](https://angular.io/guide/dependency-injection) documentation.
+We recommend reading a great article about this concept in the official [Angular](https://angular.io/guide/dependency-injection) documentation.

-In Nest, thanks to the TypeScript capabilities, it's extremely easy to manage dependencies because they will be resolved just by type and afterward, passed to your controller's constructor (or assigned to the indicated property):
+In Nest, thanks to TypeScript capabilities, it's extremely easy to manage dependencies because they are resolved just by type.
+In the example below, Nest will resolve the `catsService` by creating and returning an instance of `CatsService` (or, in the normal case of a singleton, returning the existing instance if it has already been requested elsewhere).
+This dependency is resolved and passed to your controller's constructor (or assigned to the indicated property):

 ```typescript
 constructor(private readonly catsService: CatsService) {}